stareyednya/stareyednya.github.io/pages/shaders.md

 # Stage 3 Graphics for Games: Hardware Shaders

+## Video
+[TO COME]

 ## Introduction
 In this project I made use of OpenGL and shader language GLSL to build a series of shaders for application to a spinning cube.
 Vertex, fragment, geometry and tesselation shaders were implemented by themselves or in combinations with other shaders.

+## What Was Learned
+This was my first experience of programming my own shaders, so naturally I learned about the use of vertex, fragment, geometry and tesselation shaders.
+I also saw how textures could be used to generate variable heightmaps.

 ## Implementation
 Seven different shaders were implemented: